dprojects/getDimensions/Docs/README.md

 * Set `Width` to e.g. 500
 * Set `Height` to e.g. 18

-    **NOTE**: Now you should have chipboard `500 mm x 500 mm x 18 mm`.
+	**Note**: Now you should have chipboard `500 mm x 500 mm x 18 mm`.
 You can create whatever you like using such chipboards.
 Even group them in folders.

 * Run macro.